Marco Djuricin: Hertha BSC

-Breakthrough
+Breakthrough and Jahn Regensburg loan

 Djuricin made his debut for Hertha's reserve team in a 2–2 Regionalliga Nord draw with Hallescher FC on 6 August 2010.
 Following injuries to Patrick Ebert, Raffael and Daniel Beichler, Djuricin received his maiden first team call up on the opening day of the 2010–11 2.
 Bundesliga season against Rot-Weiß Oberhausen.
 He made his debut after just 18 minutes as a substitute for Rob Friend.
 Djuricin had a dream debut, scoring two second-half goals to help Hertha to a 3–2 win.
 He signed a new four-year contract shortly after the match.
 Djuricin went on to make 9 appearances during a successful 2010–11 season for Hertha, which saw the club promoted back to the Bundesliga at the first time of asking.

 Djuricin spent the majority of the 2011–12 Bundesliga season with the reserves, scoring 9 goals in 16 appearances.
 He made two first team substitute appearances in early 2012 and was on the bench for both of Hertha's relegation playoff matches, which were lost to Fortuna Düsseldorf and consigned the club to relegation straight back to the 2.
 Bundesliga.
 During the 2012 off-season, new Hertha manager Jos Luhukay announced that Djuricin was not in his first team plans.

 On 9 August 2012, Djuricin joined 2.
 Bundesliga club Jahn Regensburg on loan for the duration of the 2012–13 season.
 He missed two months of the campaign with a broken sesamoid in his foot and made 17 appearances and scored three goals in a dire season for the Jahn, with a bottom-place finish consigning the club to relegation to the 3.
 Liga.

-Djuricin departed Hertha in June 2013 and made just 11 appearances and scored two goals in three seasons as a first team player at the Olympiastadion.
+Djuricin departed Hertha in June 2013, after making just 11 appearances and scoring two goals during three seasons as a first team player at the Olympiastadion.